peterthehan/fergus/README.md

 - [randomcolor 0.5.2](https://www.npmjs.com/package/randomcolor)

 ## Special Thanks
-Special thanks to the following individuals for their contributions to the project:
+Special thanks to the following individuals for their contributions to the project during its early development:
 - Poiya
 - fioritura
 - Fastrail